-Recently, both me and Cumi have been totally smitten with the Malay Rice at D’Anis Putri/ Rozita Catering.
-Known simply as Anis Putri Corner, this comfortable, spacious and almost always packed to the rafters restaurant is situated somewhere in Pantai Dalam, Kuala Lumpur (not too far from Gasing Indah and the Pantai Baru Highway).
+Recently, both me and Cumi have been totally smitten with the Malay cuisine at D’Anis Putri/ Rozita Catering.
+Known simply as Anis Putri Corner (or in recent times, Anis Puteri Gulai Kawah), this comfortable, spacious and almost always packed to the rafters restaurant is situated somewhere in Pantai Dalam, Kuala Lumpur (not too far from Gasing Indah and the Pantai Baru Highway).

 don’t drop your spoon in the deep pot of beef curry or it will be gone forever!